 Just as safe and highly effective COVID-19 vaccines became widely available in the spring of 2021, the SARS-CoV-2 Delta variant soon emerged squashing hopes for a “hot vax summer.”
 Then the highly transmissible Omicron variant ramped up in January.

-Maintaining a masked physical distance from those living outside one’s home remains a cornerstone of preventive advice during the COVID-19 pandemic.
-Unfortunately, remaining physically apart has led to social isolation for many.
+In response, many physicians and health professionals went back to maintaining a masked physical distance from those living outside one’s home—a cornerstone of preventive advice during the COVID-19 pandemic.
+Yet by remaining physically apart, the practice has led to social isolation for too many.

 While peer-support programs serve a vital role, they tend to only address the tip of the iceberg of the distress and disconnection experienced by many physicians.
 Going beyond peer-support programs, it is important to create processes for intentional professional connection, so no one delivers care alone.

-“No one should be trying to traverse what’s been happening in health care alone,” Dr. Greenawald added.
+“No one should be trying to traverse what’s been happening in health care alone,” Dr. Greenawald said.

 He outlined some important attributes of a culture of well-being and connection.

 It is important that “we recognize our teammates for their good work,” said Dr. Greenawald.
 “If we’re not doing that daily, particularly in the time of COVID, what’s the cost of that?

 “What do people take home with them for the incredible work that they’re likely doing every day if we’re not creating a culture where that just comes naturally, that it’s just built into our DNA?” he added.

 Physicians should reach out to their teammates to know more about their joys and struggles.

 By checking in, “I’ve learned about … things that people are carrying with them when they come to work that we know impacts their ability to show up and yet I was totally blind to so many of these things before I started checking in with folks.”